-The College has implemented safeguard protocols for personally identifying information which employees are responsible to implement.
+The University has implemented safeguard protocols for personally identifying information which employees are responsible to implement.
 These include:

 - Collecting and processing only the data and information that is needed;

-- Using and disclosing data only in ways compatible with the needs of the College;
+- Using and disclosing data only in ways compatible with the needs of the University;

 - Implementing physical security controls such as securely locking files and paper records containing personal information;